emmanuelkiranr/express-app/README.md

 });
 ```

-Using send will automatically sets the content type based on the type of response we send, it also sets the satus code automatically
+Using "send" will automatically sets the content type based on the type of response we send, and the satus code

 ### Sending files